How to clean and maintain Laminate flooring

 • Don’t drag or slide furniture across your laminate flooring to avoid damage.

-If your laminate floors get damaged, either from scratches, minor chips or more severe water damage, you can generally repair them yourself using the right tools and techniques.
-Minor damage to your laminate floors such as nicks, dents or scratches can be repaired with a laminate repair kit.
-For more severe damage, such as water damage, you need to remove the damaged boards, by either cutting them out or removing the surrounding boards, and lay new ones.
+If your Laminate floors get damaged, either from scratches, minor chips or more severe water damage, you can generally repair them yourself using the right tools and techniques.
+For more severe damage, such as water damage, remove the damaged boards, by either cutting them out or removing the surrounding boards, and lay new ones.

 How do you make laminate floors shine?

-Regular cleaning and proper maintenance ensure that your laminate floors remain clean and shiny.
-However, if you allow dirt and residue to build up, or you use the wrong cleaning products, your laminate floors can start to look dull.
-If this happens, you need to give your laminate floors a deep clean using warm water and a mild cleaner.
-Avoid using abrasive scouring devices and harsh soap-based cleaning products, as these will both damage the top layer of the laminate and cause it to lose its shine.
-Instead, look for products that are specifically meant for laminate floors.
+Regular cleaning and proper maintenance ensure that your Laminate floors remain clean and shiny.
+However, if you let dirt and residue to build up, or you use the wrong cleaning products, your Laminate floors can start to look dull.
+If this happens,, give your Laminate floors a deep clean using warm water and a mild cleaner.
+Avoid using abrasive scouring devices and harsh soap-based cleaning products, as these will both damage the top layer of the Laminate and cause it to lose its shine.
+Instead, look for products that are specifically meant for Laminate floors.